merry-bits/DBQuery/README.md

 # Documentation

 The [Python DB-API](https://www.python.org/dev/peps/pep-0249/) specifies connections and cursors for executing SQL.
-DBAccess is designed to hide this complexity when it is not needed.
+DBQuery is designed to hide this complexity when it is not needed.
 Instead it provides a DB and a Query class for executing SQL.
 The DB (or one of its sub classes) save the connection information and provide access to the Query classes with use this to execute